HoyLab-Rowan/pyRUQT/README.md

     Put the pyruqt.py and ruqt.py files in your python module folder.

-    Install ASE, OpenMolcas(sandx_fock branch), and optionally PySCF for all users.
+    Install ASE, OpenMolcas(sandx_fock branch), and PySCF for all users.

     Use the run_pyRUQT.py script in the examples to get started running calculations.
 Check out https://www.youtube.com/@hoyresearchgroup for tutorial videos